 Throughout the year, pupils have opportunities to participate in workshops, assemblies and join discussions in Wellbeing and Computing lessons.
 All pupils, from Reception to Year 6, are required to sign an internet Acceptable Use Policy (AUP) at the beginning of each academic year.

-Our E-Safety Coordinator, Mr Roberts, is responsible for overseeing digital safeguarding, by developing and maintaining a safe e-learning culture at Bute House.
-We also have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
+Our E-Safety Coordinator, Mrs Yap, is responsible for overseeing digital safeguarding, by developing and maintaining a safe e-learning culture at Bute House.
+We also have extensive filtering and monitoring measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 E-Safety incidents are recorded and managed in accordance with our E-Safety Policy.

-A Bute House Girl Keeps Safe Online By:
+A Bute House Pupil Keeps Safe Online By: